mennamamdouh/Analysis-of-Video-Games/Project Documentation/Reporting Phase.md

 For this project, I was interested in some points:

   - The total number of games, developers, publishers, platforms, and total profit achieved from these games.
-  - The number of games created by each developer, and produced by each platform
+  - Top ten developers according to number of games they created
+  - Which platform creates more games and their progress over the years
   - The number of games created each year
   - Profit curve over the years
   - Users VS. critics scores over the years